traxium/markdown-cv/index.md

 - Core technologies: Puppeteer, Node.js, MongoDB

 `-`
-- __Browser extension managing cookies and local storage__
-- Role: frontend
-- Core technologies: WebExtensions API

-`-`
 - __Converting a web application (emulating user actions on a social media platform) to a browser extension__
 - Role: frontend
-- Core technologies: WebExtensions API, Vue.js
+- Core technologies: WebExtensions API, React

 `-`
-- __Improving/updating/fixing/tweaking a number of browser extension for Chrome and/or Firefox:__<br>
+- __Improving/updating/fixing/tweaking a number of browser extensions for Chrome and/or Firefox:__<br>
   ● for working with Google Drive, OneNote, youtube, Photobucket<br>
   ● downloading videos from a social media platform<br>
   ● controlling and blocking popups<br>